Purple bacteria: Photosynthetic unit

 Purple bacteria use bacteriochlorophyll and carotenoids to obtain the light energy for photosynthesis.
 Electron transfer and photosynthetic reactions occur at the cell membrane in the photosynthetic unit which is composed by the light-harvesting complexes LHI and LHII and the photosynthetic reaction centre where the charge separation reaction occurs.
 These structures are located in the intracytoplasmic membrane, areas of the cytoplasmic membrane invaginated to form vesicle sacs, tubules, or single-paired or stacked lamellar sheets which have increased surface to maximize light absorption.
 Light-harvesting complexes are involved in the energy transfer to the reaction centre.
 These are integral membrane protein complexes consisting of monomers of α- and β-apoproteins, each one binding molecules of bacteriochlorophyll and carotenoids non-covalently.
 LHI is directly associated with the reaction centre forming a polymeric ring-like structure around it.
 LHI has an absorption maximum at 870 nm and it contains most of the bacteriochlorophyll of the photosynthetic unit.
-LHII contains less bacteriochlorophylls, has lower absorption maximum (850 nm) and is not present in all purple bacteria.
+LHII contains fewer bacteriochlorophylls, has lower absorption maximum (850 nm) and is not present in all purple bacteria.
 Moreover, the photosynthetic unit in Purple Bacteria shows great plasticity, being able to adapt to the constantly changing light conditions.
 In fact these microorganisms are able to rearrange the composition and the concentration of the pigments, and consequently the absorption spectrum, in response to light variation.